YasmineK210/my-portfolio/README.md

 - Experience Timeline: A visually structured timeline that outlines my academic background and professional experience in chronological order.
 - Project Gallery: A curated list of personal and academic projects, complete with filtering functionality that allows users to view projects by specific technologies used.

-## Challenges & What I Learned
-One of the key challenges was implementing a dynamic project filtering system while maintaining component reusability and state management best practices.
-This project significantly improved my understanding of TypeScript and how to enforce type safety across components.

 ## Updates
 - 01/06/2025: Introduce a user-controlled light/dark mode toggle for better accessibility and personalization + Refactor answer box to change on input selection for better UX

 ## Future Iterations Plan
 - Enhance filtering by allowing user to select more than one technology stack